SanPen/GridCal/doc/md_source/power_flow.md

 # 🔥 Power flow

+GridCal has the most power flow features in any open-source software.
+This is the power flow settings page:

 ![](figures/settings-pf.png)

-Solver
+Below, a list of the parameters and solvers available.

+Settings:

-    The power flow solver to use.
+- **Solver**: The power flow solver to use.

     - Newton-Raphson in power:
     - Newton-Raphson in current: